xavierjefferson/XavierJefferson.JsonPathParser/readme.md

 var authors = JsonPath.Read<List<string>>(json, "$.store.book[*].author");
 ```

 If you only want to read once this is OK.
-In case you need to read an other path as well this is not the way
-to go since the document will be parsed every time you call JsonPath.Read(...).
-To avoid the problem you can
-parse the json first.
+In case you need to read an other path as well this is not the way to go since the document will be parsed every time you call JsonPath.Read<T>(...).
+To avoid the problem you can parse the JSON first.

 ```C#
 string json = "...";